 In the framework of the MSPglobal pilot project in the Southeast Pacific, over 30 representatives of Ecuadorian governmental agencies and academia and of the Permanent Commission for the South Pacific (CPPS) participated in a training course in Guayaquil between 21 and 23 October 2019, with the objective to develop a roadmap for transboundary Marine Spatial Planning (MSP) and Sustainable Blue Economy for the region.

-According to a SPINCAM ongoing study, Ecuador, together with Colombia and Chile, are the most advanced in the development of a national ocean strategy in the Southeast Pacific region.
+According to a SPINCAM ongoing study on Sustainable Blue Economy, Ecuador is one of the most advanced countries with regard to the development of a national ocean strategy in the Southeast Pacific region.

 “Ecuador considers all maritime activities and resources that promote political, economic and social benefits as national maritime interests,” said David Roberto Carranza Rueda from the General Directorate of Maritime Interests of the Ecuadorian Navy.

-However, the region lacks an agreed common vision and strategy towards a Sustainable Blue Economy.
-As the MSPglobal pilot project in the Southeast Pacific aims to develop a regional roadmap for transboundary MSP and Sustainable Blue Economy, the training enabled participants to learn more about this concept
+However, the region currently lacks a common vision and strategy towards a Sustainable Blue Economy.
+The MSPglobal pilot project in the Southeast Pacific aims to develop a regional roadmap for transboundary MSP and Sustainable Blue Economy, the training enabled participants to learn more about this concept

 More specifically, MSPglobal is conducting a cross-border exercise in the Gulf of Guayaquil between Ecuador and Peru to advance the pre-planning phase of MSP.
 According to Juliana Monserrate Garcia Cuenca (Ministry of Production, Foreign Trade, Investments and Fisheries), a transboundary MSP process between the two countries could be beneficial for the sustainable exploration of the shared fishing resources in the area.